joseluiszuflores/stori-challenge/README.md

 ├── README.md
 ├── cmd
 │   ├── bootstrap
-│   │   └── boostrap.go
+│   │   └── boostrap.go // we declared and instanced our structs here
 │   └── main.go
-├── docker-compose.yml
+├── docker-compose.yml // For local use only..
-├── example.csv //example of csv that this project used.
+├── example.csv //Example of the csv used by this project ├── go.mod
-├── go.mod
 ├── go.sum
-├── golangci.yml //file of configuration that golang-ci use.
+├── golangci.yml //configuration file  used by golang-ci ├── img
-├── img
 │   ├── Charts.png
 │   └── Stori.png
-├── internal
+├── internal // golang helps us make sure that this logic can't be accessed by another package.
-│   ├── balance.go
+│   ├── balance.go // struct definition
-│   ├── config
+│   ├── config // we used to configor to get our variables.
 │   │   └── config.go
 │   ├── logslevels
 │   │   └── levels.go
 │   ├── mocks
-│   │   └── mock.go
+│   │   └── mock.go //mockery helps us to create dummy  structures that work with our tests.
 │   ├── platform
 │   │   ├── email
 │   │   │   ├── smtp.go
 │   │   │   └── smtp_test.go
 │   │   ├── file